tomduck/pandoc-fignos/README.md

 This will tell you where pandoc-fignos is installed.
 If it is not found, then please submit a report to our [Issues tracker].

+To determine which version of pandoc-fignos you have installed, use

+    pip show pandoc-fignos

+Please be sure you have the latest version installed before reporting a bug on our [Issues tracker]

 #### Installing on linux ####